 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

-Slime mould fruiting bodies.
-Coloured scanning electron micrograph (SEM) of the fruiting bodies (sporangia) of the slime mould Trichia favoginea.
-The outer walls (peridia, brown) of some of the sporangia have burst, releasing spores (small orange spheres).
-The spores are associated with a mass of threads (the capillitium).
-Changes in the moisture content of the air cause these threads to wriggle, flicking spores into the air and helping them disperse.
+Slime mould fruiting body.
+Coloured scanning electron micrograph (SEM) of a fruiting body (sporangium) of the slime mould Hemitrichia serpula.
+The outer walls (peridia) of the sporangia have burst, releasing spores (tiny orange dots) and a network of threads known as the capillitium.
+In many species, the threads move and expand in response to changing levels of moisture, helping to disperse the spores.
 Slime moulds are not fungi, but a separate group with complex life cycles.
-Magnification: x20 at 6x6cm size.
+The sporangia are produced when the slime mould encounters unfavourable conditions.
+Magnification: x10 at 6x6cm size.

 Model release not required.
 Property release not required.